auth0/auth0-cli/docs/auth0_test_token.md

 ---
 # auth0 test token

-Fetch an access token for the given application.
+Request an access token for a given application.
 Specify the API you want this token for with `--audience` (API Identifier).
-Additionally, you can also specify the `--scopes` to use.
+Additionally, you can also specify the `--scopes` to grant.

 ## Usage
 ```